Opera House Manchester

 There are 2 spaces with companion seats, these are Circle B1 & C1, Circle B4 & B5.
 The spaces are accessible from street level.
 The seats at The Opera House are 16 – 17 inches wide on average.

 Beecham Bar at The Opera House is on street level and fully accessible or ask us for At Seat Service when you arrive.
 Please note, the Ambassador Lounge is only accessed via steps

-Accessible Toilet Information - Access toilets are located on street level between Beecham Bar and Circle auditorium at the Opera House.
+Accessible Toilets - Access toilets are located on street level between Beecham Bar and Circle auditorium at the Opera House.
 There is an emergency pull cord in the accessible toilets should you need assistance from a member of staff.

 Access Performances - All upcoming Audio Described, Captioned, BSL Interpreted and Relaxed performances are listed on our Assisted Performances page.

 Visual Impairment Services - Information about our venue’s audio description, touch tours and other visual services can be found on our Visual Impairment Services page.
 We recommend seats in the A-C area for customers who require a closer view of the stage.
 For Audio Described shows, please book tickets in the centre stalls area.
 Touch Tours may also be available to accompany Audio Described performances.
 This will be advertised on the website or brochure page for each show.
 The signal for the hearing loop users will work best in the centre stalls area.